 The majority of my recall training is focused on playing the games outlined above and capturing a dog's come in real-life situations.

-However, practicing your dog's recall as a more structured training session can be very helpful, especially during the beginning stages or if you ever plan on participating in dog sports like competition obedience or Rally-O. Your dog will need to have practiced their sit cue or down cue, and a basic stay before starting to train using this exercise.
+However, practicing your dog's recall as a more structured training session can be very helpful, especially during the beginning stages or if you ever plan on participating in dog sports like competition obedience or Rally-O.

 Here's what a structured training session for come-when-called looks like: